Alopecia (fur loss) in cats

 When to contact your vet

-Book an appointment with your vet if you notice any changes in your cat's coat.
+Contact your vet if you notice any changes in your cat's coat.
 Some of the conditions that cause alopecia are serious and can make your cat miserable.

 It's important to let your vet know about any other symptoms you have noticed, such as: